sebagiraudo/tlsn-duolingo/README.md

 Note that the bytes which the Prover chose not to disclose are shown as X.
 ```
 So it's a good option for this idea.

+In Duolingo, a get to `https://www.duolingo.com/2017-06-30/users/user_id` retrieves all the data.

+If the request is made without authorization some data is returned but if auth is in header we get more data, like email.
+Streak data is in both, so I don't know if it's needed to have the auth.

+The thing is I need to create a proof that the streak is mine.
+I can create a proof that I know a user that has some streak by sending a request without auth, but it's not as useful as saying I have access to an account that has that streak.